Degree type(s): Bachelor's

 Program offerings by location and modality are subject to change.

-Mass Communication Bachelor’s Degree Program Overview
+Mass Communication Bachelor’s Degree Program

 Four year degree; Bachelor of Science (BS)

 The world is changing and at the heart of this change is the convergence of communication technologies.
 Now, more than ever, there is a need for ethical, technically competent, and professional communication leaders.
-The Mass Communications bachelor’s degree program at the University of Mary is meeting that need, and students will be astounded at the opportunities for real-life experience they will have at Mary.
+The Mass Communication bachelor’s degree program at the University of Mary is meeting that need, and students will be astounded at the opportunities for real-life experience they will have at Mary.

 The Mass Communication bachelor’s degree program will prepare you to be an experienced and confident creator of content that is communicated to the public.
 You will be prepared for positions in a variety of fields, including traditional journalism and social media, to film and broadcasting.
 Students interested in sports broadcasting may find the program particularly appealing, given the unique experiences available in our program.